The

 Understanding our complete method will put a firmer perspective on the diagrams.
 It will illuminate a lot more than just "Shapes"; and at the same time, will make them much easier to learn and retain in the end.
 As we've said also, our goal for you is freedom from any particular "boxed in" shapes.
 So we'll add two points that also reassure us about the position shapes:

-So again, you may deliberately observe the shapes, in whatever scale or mode you might be playing; however, it's always true that they're there on the neck, just by consequence of the notes.
+So again, you may deliberately observe the shapes, in whatever scale or mode you might be playing; however, it's always true that they're there on the neck, just by consequence of the notes on the frets and strings.

 So as at least one tool in your own toolbox, these seven anchor shapes can help back up your familiarity, anywhere on the neck.